chbridges/axolotl24/README.md

 python3 experiment1.py fi dev --pred --eval --st 0.2
 ```

 Additionally, ```track1_all_parameters.py``` runs the baseline by default and comes with 10 additional customizable parameters, not all of which have been described in the paper as they lead to uninteresting results.
-These arguments are explained in the code or ```python3 track1_all_parameters.py --help```.
+Run ```python3 track1_all_parameters.py --help``` for more information.
+Not supported by ```experiment1.py``` but you can simply rename the file to fix that.

 ## Reference